Red Sox vs. White Sox Player Props Betting Odds

-Andrew Vaughn is one of the players with prop bets on the table when the Boston Red Sox and the Chicago White Sox meet at Guaranteed Rate Field on Friday (first pitch at 8:10 PM ET).
+Andrew Vaughn is one of the top players with prop bets for the taking when the Chicago White Sox and the Boston Red Sox square off at Guaranteed Rate Field on Saturday (starting at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!